 How the new border controls work

-EES introduces automated checks for non-EU travellers, enhancing security and tracking stays
+EES introduces automated checks for non-EU travellers, tracking their time in the Schengen Area

-The new electronic information collection system relating to visitors travelling to a Schengen country or countries for a short stay who are not EU nor EEA nor Swiss nationals and who do not live in the EU.
+The Entry/Exit System is a new electronic information collection system relating to visitors travelling to a Schengen country or countries for a short stay who are not EU nor EEA nor Swiss nationals and who do not live in the EU.

-It is the nationality of the traveller that counts, not their point of travel departure LINK PAGE 12.
+It is the nationality of the traveller that counts, not their point of travel departure.
 The European Commission first proposed the scheme in 2013 but a series of technical issues caused postponements.

 The system is deployed at Schengen entry and exit points (this does not include Ireland), but not on internal Schengen trips, such as between France and Spain.
-Any overstaying of the permitted 90/180 days will automatically be tracked and flagged up by an automated calculator integrated in the system as will any previously refused entry.
+Any overstaying of the permitted 90/180 days is automatically tracked and flagged up by an automated calculator integrated in the system as is any previously refused entry.

 After the initial six months of phasing in it will be possible to track your remaining days at the EU’s main EES site and at pre-registration kiosks at some entry points.
 The online tool will say if your intended entry is ‘OK’ or ‘not OK’ and how many days you will be able to stay.